-Starting the day with a smooth espresso or a perfectly balanced latte offers both a welcome caffeine boost and a hint of indulgence.
+Starting the day with a smooth espresso or a well-balanced latte offers both a welcome caffeine boost and a hint of indulgence.
 It's a practical-yet-luxurious form of self-care, and the massive popularity of this strong Italian coffee and its milk-based spin-offs can’t be overstated.

 We’ve rounded up the best Nespresso machines available, along with guidance on which model best suits which particular priorities and customers.